gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 contains a matrix of correlations where you can triangulate the variables being correlated by the row and column names, noting that the correlation between a variable and itself is 1.
-A matrix of correlations is useful for comparing more than two variables, discussed below.
+A matrix of correlations is useful for comparing more than two variables, discussed below. \index{correlation matrix}

 ```r